 Regions Foundation

-Twenty-three million dollars and counting.
-That’s how much the Regions Foundation has invested in communities served by Regions Bank.
+Thirty-six million dollars and counting.
+That’s how much the Regions Foundation1 has invested in communities served by Regions Bank.
 Each grant is intentionally designed to fuel common results creating more inclusive prosperity and stronger communities.

 Regions Foundation supporting communities since 2018